Extravenger/BloodHound-Ingestors/README.md

 # BloodHound-Ingestors

-This repository consolidates information on various BloodHound Ingestors.
-While conducting red team operations, I faced challenges and decided to create a single repository to centralize all of them.
 > [!NOTE]
-> None of the tools mentioned here are developed by me, this repository is created only to place all of them in one place!<br>
+> None of the tools mentioned here were developed by me.
+This repository was created solely to organize and store them in one place!<br>

 1. [SharpHound](#SharpHound)<br>
 2. [RustHound](#RustHound)<br>